mnorkin/yes-kafka/README.md

 ### Initial Brokers

-__no-kafka__ will connect to the hosts specified in `connectionString` constructor option unless it is omitted.
+__yes-kafka__ will connect to the hosts specified in `connectionString` constructor option unless it is omitted.
 In this case it will use KAFKA_URL environment variable or fallback to default `kafka://127.0.0.1:9092`.
 For better availability always specify several initial brokers: `10.0.1.1:9092,10.0.1.2:9092,10.0.1.3:9092`.
 The `/` prefix is optional.

 ### Disconnect / Timeout Handling
 All network errors are handled by the library: producer will retry sending failed messages for configured amount of times, simple consumer and group consumer will try to reconnect to failed host, update metadata as needed as so on.